-- Only use suitable disinfectants as sold by the specialist trade.
-Observe the tolerance of humans and animals. - The disinfectant must meet national regulations and be approved (if required).
+- > Only use suitable disinfectants as sold by the specialist trade. - The disinfectant must meet national regulations and be approved (if required).

 Collect any emerging mixture of water and disinfectant for correct disposal.

 When disinfecting the water system, proceed the same way as when cleaning the water pipes (see section 11.4.2).
 Simply use disinfectant instead of cleaning agent.